-There are two roles of Changeable-Sheet.
-One is to tag right bricks where neutrino interactions occur.
-And the other is to eliminate the scanning load.
+There are two roles for the Changeable-Sheet: One is to confirm the tag given by the electronic detector of the right brick where the neutrino interaction occurred., and the second is to decrease the scanning load.
 For both purposes, low background track density in the CS is essential.

-A number of tests were carried out in order to confirm the story of Changeable sheet baseline written in the report (CERN/SPSC 2002-021).
+Many tests were carried out in order to confirm the strategy of the Changeable sheet baseline system defined in the report (CERN/SPSC 2002-021).
 We found one severe problem that makes the baseline be changed.

-In the baseline, we intended to use so-called self-refreshing features of the OPERA emulsion film.
-According to the baseline idea, CS films were planned to be packed in Japan with high relative humidity like 90% R.H.
-After the transportation to Gran Sasso, those packed films will be kept at high temperature like 30°C for several days and refreshed.
-But by the tests, it became clear that to pack films with high humidity is dangerous because it raise fog density rapidly when it was kept at high temperature like 35 °C. With relatively low humidly like 80%, it was safe but the refreshing rate was too low to satisfy the requirement.
-Therefore we decided to change the refreshing method from self-refreshing to full-refreshing at Gran Sasso underground.
-We have started the construction of CS refreshing facility that is just a small copy of TONO refreshing facility build in Japan.
-It will be ready at the middle of September in Gran Sasso.
-After several test productions, we will be ready to produce CS units at the end of October.
+In the baseline system, we intended to use the so-called self-refreshing feature of the OPERA emulsion film.
+According to this concept, CS films were planned to be packed in Japan at high relative humidity (90% R.H.).
+After the transportation to the LNGS, those packed films would be kept at high temperature (30°C) for several days and refreshed.
+But it became clear that packing films with high humidity is dangerous because the fog density is raising rapidly when it was kept at high temperature.
+With relatively low humidly (80%), the situation was safer but the refreshing rate was too low to satisfy the requirement.
+Therefore we decided to change the refreshing method from self-refreshing to full-refreshing at LNGS underground.
+We have started the construction of CS refreshing facility that is just a small copy of the TONO refreshing facility built in Japan.
+It could be ready at the middle of September in the underground laboratory.